josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251209_continuing_data_mess.md

 not sure i'm personally bothered about proving it in court; someone else almost certainly has enough evidence in another form.

-a lot of time spent thinking about another man's genitals, and a lot of effort to sorcifically discredit them to me in particular.
+a lot of time spent thinking about another man's genitals, and a lot of effort to specifically discredit them to me in particular.

 because you couldn't recruit more that 2 brain cells looking at some search strings that were not your business?

 sounds very unwarranted.

 also can't really see how this would be in any way beneficial, but bet those sars are going to be juicy.

+i really wish it had been easier to secure that nmo and i really wish *someone* had not gone around making claims about other men in my name. 🤨

+this is so dangerous to us; the majority of women are at least sexually harassed, if not actually assaulted and/or raped, during oyr lifetimes.

+taking away our voices weakems them for when we do need them.

+again: cannot see at all why any of this would be of any purpose. absolutely not.

 ---